graphile/crystal/grafast/website/grafast/step-classes.md

 executing a GraphQL request.
 Each step is an instance of a specific _step class_, produced during the planning of a field.
-Each step may depend on 0 or more other steps, and through these dependencies ultimately form a directed acyclic graph which we refer to as the _operation plan_.
-Thus the steps are the building blocks of an operation plan.
+Each step may depend on 0 or more other steps, and through these dependencies ultimately form a directed acyclic graph which we refer to as the _execution plan_.
+Thus the steps are the building blocks of an execution plan.

 A modest range of [standard step classes][standard steps] are available for you to use; but when these aren't enough you are encouraged to write your own (or